Why yes. Yes, you can. You most certainly can.

 In addition to eliminating the food waste that comes with fresh food (which is more than 2.2 billion pounds of food saved every year versus food packaged for refrigerators or freezers), choosing canned goods eliminates millions of tons of CO2 due to transport, refrigeration, and other factors.

 Okay, so that’s a softball question if there ever was one.
-The answer is zero.
-But on top of that, think of all the CO2 required to keep fresh food refrigerated from harvesting it to transporting it (often in planes, trucks, and trains) to keeping it cold in the fridge at your house.
-On the other hand, canned food requires no refrigeration at all from harvest all the way to mealtime.
+The answer is 0 kilowatts of refrigeration energy.
+Canned food requires no refrigeration from harvest all the way to mealtime.
+On the other hand, think of all the CO2 required to keep fresh food refrigerated from harvesting it to transporting it (often in planes, trucks, and trains) to keeping it cold in the fridge at your house.